Meron Gribetz

-Meron Gribetz (מירון גריבץ) is an Israeli technology entrepreneur.
-He was the founder and CEO of Meta, a Silicon Valley technology company that produced augmented reality products, closed in 2019.
-He was a founder of Inner Cosmos, a company that created a digital pill designed to re-balance brain networks, and continued as CEO As of 2023.
+Meron Gribetz (מירון גריבץ) is an Israeli American deep technology entrepreneur.
+He is the founder and CEO of Inner Cosmos, a company that created a digital pill designed to re-balance brain networks.
+Previously, he was the founder and CEO of Meta, a Silicon Valley technology company that produced augmented reality products, closed in 2019.

 Early life and education

 Gribetz was born and raised in Jerusalem, Israel, where he worked for a number of national start-ups, as well as served in a technological unit in the Israel Defense Forces.

 Beginning in 2009, he attended Columbia University in New York, where he studied computer science and neuroscience.
 He left Columbia shortly before the end of his studies to embark on his tech career.
 At Columbia, Meron conceived of the idea of a “natural machine” that would replace keyboards, mice, and touchscreens with a more intuitive interface.